mwbowers/mwbowers.github.io/reference/datagate/datagate-client/adg-connection.md

 ### IAdgTransaction BeginAutoTransaction([TransactionLevel tl](/reference/datagate/datagate-common/transaction-level.html), [string Name](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0), [string Options](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0))

 Begins an automatic transaction with the specified transaction level, name, and options.

+#### Remarks
+This method begins a new automatic transaction with the specified transaction level, name, and options.An automatic transaction is a transaction that is automatically committed or rolled back by the system.The transaction level determines the isolation level of the transaction.The name parameter can be used to specify a name for the transaction.The options parameter can be used to specify additional options for the transaction.The transaction attributes are set to CommitAndRestart and RollbackAndRestart, meaning that if the transaction is committed or rolled back, it will automatically restart.

 ```cs
 IAdgTransaction BeginAutoTransaction(TransactionLevel tl, string Name, string Options)